wbrown/novelai-research-tool/README.md

 NEXT - Gives a list of potential next tokens that could appear.
 This list represents the liklihood of tokens appearing BEFORE logit_bias is applied.
 ```

+Along with this, I've added a grab_logits.exe file, editing the logits.txt file will let you grab the json entry for logit bias much faster.
 Enjoy!

 Adventure Game